 Public Service Loan Forgiveness (PSLF) is geared toward graduates who are willing to work in a qualified public service position for a period of 10 years.
 The program requires full-time employment with a U.S. federal, state, local or tribal government or a not-for-profit organization.
 This time does not have to be spent working for the same employer.

-If you can meet all the requirements for this program, you can have your remaining loan balance forgiven after 120 qualifying payments.
-Also note that forgiveness under PSLF is not considered taxable income.
+If you can meet all of the requirements for this program, you can have your remaining loan balance forgiven after 120 qualifying payments.

 2. Teacher Loan Forgiveness

-Teacher Loan Forgiveness is offered to teachers who have “been employed as a full-time, highly qualified teacher for five complete and consecutive academic years” at a low-income school or educational service agency, according to the U.S. Department of Education.
-Further, at least one of those years must be after the 1997-98 academic year.
-The loans you’re seeking forgiveness for must have been made before the end of the five years you spent in qualifying teaching service.
+Teacher Loan Forgiveness is offered to teachers who have “been employed as a full-time, highly qualified teacher for five complete and consecutive academic years” at a low-income school or educational service agency.
+At least one of those years must be after the 1997-98 academic year, and the loans must have been made before the end of the five years you spent in qualifying teaching service.

-If you’re able to qualify for this relief, you can receive up to $17,500 in loan forgiveness, depending on the subjects you teach.
-Secondary-school mathematics and secondary-school science teachers, as well as all special education teachers can qualify for the full $17,500 in loan forgiveness.
+If you qualify for this relief, you can receive up to $17,500 in loan forgiveness, depending on the subjects you teach.
+Secondary-school mathematics and secondary-school science teachers, as well as all special education teachers, can qualify for the full $17,500 in loan forgiveness.
 Teachers in other subjects can receive up to $5,000 in loan forgiveness.

 3. Nurse Corps Loan Repayment Program

-Upon qualification for this program, you can receive 60 percent of your “total outstanding, qualifying, nursing education loans over the course of two years.”
-Once you complete the first two years in this program, you can apply for a third year and another 25 percent in forgiveness for your original nursing school loans.
+Upon qualification for this program, you can have 60 percent of your loans forgiven after two years of service.
+Once you complete the first two years of the program, you can apply for a third year of service and have another 25 percent forgiven.